victorvogelpoel/Dramatic.Asaph/README.md

 ## Installation ##
+Copy the files into directory "~\WindowsPowerShell\Modules\Dramatic.Asaph".
+You may need to create the directory first:

-1. In directory "~\Documents" (C:\Users\[YOURACCOUNT]\Documents), create a folder "WindowsPowerShell" if it is not there already.
+1. In directory "~\Documents" (C:\Users\\[YOURACCOUNT]\Documents), create a folder "WindowsPowerShell", if it is not there already.
 2. In directory "~\Documents\WindowsPowerShell", create folder "Modules", if it is not there already.
-3. In directory "~\Documents\WindowsPowerShell\Modules\", copy the module folder "Dramatic.Asaph" with all its containing files.
+3. In directory "~\Documents\WindowsPowerShell\Modules\", create directory "Dramatic.Asaph".
+4. Copy the files from this GIT repository to folder "~\Documents\WindowsPowerShell\Modules\Dramatic.Asaph".

 ## Features ##
 - Logging in to an Asaph site with specified credentials: **Connect-Asaph**.
 - Logging in to multiple Asaph sites; the module registers and caches the logon tokens in memory.
 -  Publishing an image (eg giving Asaph an image url to download); Asaph will download the image from the image url and register it: **Publish-AsaphImage**.
-- Publish-AsaphImage returns the result of the publish action: SuccessImageIsPosted, SuccessImageWasAlreadyPosted, FailCouldntLoadTheImage, FailCouldntCreateThumbnailOfImage or FailUnknownError
+- Publish-AsaphImage returns the (enum) result of the publish action: SuccessImageIsPosted, SuccessImageWasAlreadyPosted, FailCouldntLoadTheImage, FailCouldntCreateThumbnailOfImage or FailUnknownError
 -  Handles both http and https image urls.
 -  Limitation: image url must be accessible without the need of logging on the source site.